matthewsanner/bones-cms-backend/README.md

 ## Installation

-If you would like to install Bones locally, make sure you first have [Node.js](https://nodejs.org/en/download) installed on your system, which includes npm.
+If you would like to install Bones backend locally, make sure you first have [Node.js](https://nodejs.org/en/download) installed on your system, which includes npm.
 You should also have a Github account so that you can fork the repo from this page and then clone your fork to your local system.

 ```bash
 git clone https://github.com/YOUR-USERNAME/YOUR-FORKED-REPOSITORY-NAME